slds-lmu/paper_2023_survival_benchmark/README.md

 - `resamplings` contains resampling fold information for each dataset in CSV form to ensure reproducibility.
   - These files are automatically generated when running `batchmark.R`, where resampling is done using a set RNG seed.
 - `helpers.R` contains helper functions for benchmark setup and later analysis.
-- `analysis.qmd` contains the main analysis steps including additional exploratory analysis.
+- `site/` contains a quarto site with all results.

 ## Reproducibility